niktheblak/ruuvitag-gollector/README.md

 # ruuvitag-gollector

-ruuvitag-gollector collects Bluetooth sensor data from RuuviTags and exports it to time-series databases and cloud platforms.
+RuuviTags are an amazing way to collect environmental data.
+But sometimes, you want full control over how that data is stored, visualized, or processed. ruuvitag-gollector is a self-hosted solution that listens to BLE broadcasts and pushes sensor data to platforms like InfluxDB, PostgreSQL, AWS, GCP and more.

+Whether you're monitoring a greenhouse, a guitar case, a terrarium, or just love collecting atmospheric data with Raspberry Pi; this project gives you full flexibility without needing a subscription.
+You will need to self-host or host in the cloud some the server stuff, such as a database and Grafana though.
+But for collecting and seeing ther data, all you need is the cheapest possible Raspberry Pi and a Go compiler.

-Supports the RAWv2 format emitted by RuuviTags with 2.x firmware.
+Supports the RAWv2 format emitted by RuuviTags with 2.x or later firmware.

 ## Setup